 1. Criminals and threat actors will increasingly leverage vulnerabilities in IoT devices to conduct DDoS and other attacks

 The attack against the Internet infrastructure company Dyn in October signaled a long-expected evolution of the underlying technologies that can be exploited and leveraged to launch Distributed Denial of Service (DDoS) attacks that benefit from economies of scale.
 Connected, Internet of Things (IoT) devices that are insecure by design are coming online en masse — in both homes and businesses — while available bandwidth likewise continues to grow.
 The Dyn attack demonstrated that bringing down a carefully selected set of targets can yield highly-visible and impactful outages.

 2. Machine learning won’t be the security silver bullet many expect it to be

-Machine learning is not a general purpose solution to all shapes and size of security-relevant data — nor is it always superior to other forms of data analytics.
+Machine learning is not a general-purpose solution to all shapes and sizes of security-relevant data — nor is it always superior to other forms of data analytics.
 Certain specific use-cases provide ample opportunity for unsupervised and minimally supervised learning that can be critical to an effective solution that makes the “right” decisions on its own.
-Others may appear effective in controlled lab scenarios and test cases, but fail amidst the chaos and noise of most large enterprise networks.
+Others may appear effective in controlled lab scenarios and test cases but fail amidst the chaos and noise of most large enterprise networks.
 The latter is particularly challenging to prove out during a typical vendor evaluation process.